 Red Wing Vs. Danner – Which Is America’s Favorite Boot?

 Reader, you’re in for a treat.
-This is one of the most commonly asked questions in the world of boots: which is better, Red Wing or Danner?
+This is one of the most commonly asked questions in the world of boots: which is better, Red Wing vs. Danner?

 They’re the two most beloved and longstanding icons in the world of American heritage footwear, and it was only a matter of time until these two monsters crossed paths and battled.

 I decided to compare their most similar models, which are among their most popular: the classic, tough guy moc toe.
-More specifically, the Red Wing 8890 and the Danner Bull Run, two boots that have a lot in common but a surprising number of differences, from the welt to the leather to every single layer of the sole.
+More specifically, the Red Wing 8890 and the Danner Bull Run are two boots with a lot in common but a surprising number of differences, from the welt to the leather to every single layer of the sole.

 The casual observer might find them to be similar, but you’re no casual observer.
 You want to intimately know the pros and cons of your boots before you shell out hundreds of dollars for them, and friend, you’ve come to the right place.
 Let’s start with the overall aesthetic before diving deeper into the leather, construction, comfort, and cost.

-(Editor’s note: My Red Wings are the first pair of boots I owned, and as you can see in these pictures they are way, way more worn in than my Danner boots.
-Nonetheless, I spent a few months in the Danners before writing this review and I’m confident I’ve got a feel for both boots.)
+My Red Wings are the first pair of boots I owned, and as you can see in these pictures, they are way, way more worn in than my Danner boots.
+Nonetheless, I spent a few months in the Danners before writing this review, and I’m confident I’ve got a feel for both boots.

 Red Wing vs Danner – First Glance